az-cat/HPC-az-gfs/README.md

 Finally the azuredeploy.json template creates an Azure Files Storage Account which will be used for long term storage.
 After the ARM template has been fully deployed the create_cluster.sh script is used to get the storage account keys and then mount the storage account to the jumpbox.

 ### Tools
+* Scripts
+  Three scripts are used for the deployment of this repository, unlike many ARM templates, this template is not designed to be run independantly.
+It has been designed to be deployed in connection with other features called in the `create_cluster.sh` script. `create_cluster.sh` is the master script, it downloads Batch Shipyard, deploys a storage file server, a compute cluster, and then mounts Azure Files.

+  The `azuredeploy.json` ARM template calls the scrips that are located in the `scripts` directory.
+The two scripts are used for the configuration of the head node and the compute nodes.
+They are designed to be used when there is a Gluster File Server inside of the VNET that the template is deployed in.
 * ARM Template
   - Parameters.json
   - Placement Groups